k8hayes/krhayes.com/content/authors/admin/_index.md

 Hi!
 I'm Kate.
 I'm a PhD candidate in the Biology department at the University of Colorado Denver.
 I work in the intersection of paleoecology, landscape and disturbance ecology, studying how ecosystems change over time and space.

-I'm interested in how changing disturbance regimes alter ecosystems, how climate change alters our most northern environments and how we can make science more open and accessible.
+I'm interested in how changing disturbance regimes alter ecosystems and how we can make science more open and accessible.